 Finally, some supporters of lifting the travel restrictions argue that the U.S. economy would benefit from increased demand for air and cruise travel, which reportedly would expand U.S. economic output, and from increased U.S. agricultural exports to Cuba.
 The U.S. International Trade Commission (USITC) produced a study in 2007 (updated in 2009) examining the effects of lifting U.S. restrictions on travel to Cuba and restrictions on U.S. government financing for agricultural exports to Cuba on the level of U.S. agricultural sales to Cuba.
-The USITC 2009 update found that the U.S. share of Cuba's agricultural imports would have increased from 38% to between 49% and 64% absent the financing and travel restrictions.28 The USITC is conducting another investigation, expected by September 2015, on the effects of U.S. restrictions on trade with and travel to Cuba.
+The USITC 2009 update found that the U.S. share of Cuba's agricultural imports would have increased significantly absent the financing and travel restrictions.
+The USITC is currently conducting another investigation on the effects of U.S. restrictions on travel to Cuba, which was expected to be completed in March 2016.

-Arguments for Maintaining Cuba Travel Restrictions
+Arguments for Maintaining the Travel Restrictions.
 Those favoring the continuation of restrictions on travel to Cuba point out that there are already significant provisions in U.S. law permitting Americans to travel there for legitimate reasons that support the Cuban people and not the Cuban government.
 They point out that thousands of Americans travel to Cuba legally under the various provisions of the Cuban embargo regulations, and that now Cuban Americans may visit close relatives without restrictions.
 Other categories of travel allowed include students, journalists, researchers, artists, musicians, and athletes.